puzzle/skills/frontend/README.md

 ```shell
 ember server --proxy=http://localhost:3000
 ```
-Congratulations the PuzzleSkills Application is now online, you can visit it at
+Congratulations the PuzzleSkills Application is now running, you can visit it at

 ##### <code> [http://localhost:4200](http://localhost:4200) </code>